Cartman's Incredible Gift: Plot

-Meanwhile, Kyle has followed Deets to his home and obtained fingerprint and blood samples and had them analyzed, but he is completely ignored by the police.
+Meanwhile, Kyle has followed Deets to his home, obtained fingerprint and blood samples, had them analyzed, but he is completely ignored by the police.
 Deciding the police will listen to him only if he himself claims psychic powers, Kyle imitates Cartman's attempted flight and is rendered comatose.
-When he awakens he claims to have psychic powers and gives the police his original findings.
-Yates is skeptical but goes to investigate Deets anyway, who, by this point, has abducted Cartman, furious that the self-proclaimed psychic has credited his work to others.
+When he awakens, he claims to have psychic powers and gives the police his original findings.
+Yates is skeptical, but goes to investigate Deets anyway, who, by this point, has abducted Cartman, furious that the self-proclaimed psychic has credited his work to others.

-When Yates arrives, he prepares to arrest Deets upon finding many severed hands pinned to a wall in Deets' home, but stands down upon realizing that the hands on the wall appear to be right hands, not left hands, because the thumb on Yates' own left hand points to the left, cluelessly failing to realize that he is looking at his hand with its palm facing up, in the opposite orientation of those on the wall.
+When Yates arrives, he prepares to arrest Deets upon finding many severed hands pinned to a wall in Deets' home, but stands down when he realizes that the hands on the wall appear to be right hands, not left hands, because the thumb on Yates' own left hand points to the left, cluelessly failing to notice he is looking at his hand with its palm facing up, in the opposite orientation of those on the wall.
 Yates leaves, not knowing that Cartman is bound and gagged in Deets' basement, but he questions his own observation about the hands.
-He goes back to the station, and after a montage depicting running elaborate criminology tests, exercising, and even losing track of what he was doing, he figures out his mistake, and returns to Deets' house, where he shoots Deets just before Deets can kill Cartman who begs Deets not kill him and confesses his sins to him.
+He goes back to the station, and after a montage depicting running elaborate criminology tests, exercising, and even losing track of what he was doing, he figures out his mistake, and returns to Deets' house, where he shoots Deets just before Deets can kill Cartman who begs Deets not to kill him and confesses his sins to him.

-At the hospital, Johannsen and the psychics have been released from prison, and Kyle is praised as a real psychic.
-Kyle, however, tells them that there are no psychics, and that there is a logical explanation for every psychic story ever heard.
+At the hospital, Johannsen and the psychics have been released from prison and Kyle is praised as a real psychic.
+Kyle, however, tells them there are no psychics, and that there is a logical explanation for every psychic story ever heard.
 The other "psychics", however, decide to reignite their conflict with Cartman, and engage in a "final battle".
 Kyle becomes annoyed and loudly yells at them to stop, at which point the light bulbs in the room explode and a shelf becomes partially detached from its wall, spilling its contents on the floor.
-Everyone is surprised by this, but Kyle sheepishly insists there is a logical explanation for this.
+Everyone is surprised by this, but Kyle shamefully insists there is a logical explanation.